Performance Characterization of a Plastic-Scintillator Sensor for Fast-Neutron, Thermal-Neutron, and Gamma-Ray Discrimination: Materials and Methods

-Figure~\ref{fig:2.2} and Figure~\ref{fig:exp} show a physical photograph of the experimental setup and a schematic diagram of its operating principle, respectively.
-Signals were acquired using a digital oscilloscope (LeCroy HDO4104A) with a 1 GHz bandwidth and a sampling rate of 10 GS/s.
-The entire assembly is supported by an external metal frame and enclosed in thick black cloth to form a light-tight box, shielding against ambient light interference.
-Optical coupling between the scintillator and the PMT was achieved using SL612 optical silicone grease\cite{Haotangxing:SL612} (Beijing Hoton Technology Co.,Ltd.).The scintillator modules are wrapped with aluminum foil to enhance light sealing and suppress ambient light interference.
-Lead bricks are placed around the plastic scintillator to reduce the impact of environmental $\gamma$ background.
+Figure~\ref{figswt} presents a photograph of the experimental setup and Figure~\ref{fig1} shows a schematic diagram of the detector configuration and operating principle.
+Signals were acquired using a digital oscilloscope (LeCroy HDO4104A) with a 1 GHz bandwidth and a sampling rate of 10 GS/s~\cite{HDO4104A}.
+The detector assembly was supported by an external metal frame and enclosed in a light-tight box made of thick black cloth to suppress ambient light interference.
+Optical coupling between the scintillator and the PMT was achieved using SL612 optical silicone grease~\cite{Haotangxing:SL612} (Beijing Hoton Technology Co., Ltd.).
+The scintillator modules were wrapped with aluminum foil to improve light collection.
+Lead bricks were placed around the plastic scintillator to reduce the environmental $\gamma$-ray background.

-The EJ426 scintillator (the EJ426 neutron screen) is thin and fragile, so it is protected by sandwiching it between two transparent polymethyl methacrylate (PMMA) plates.
-A 6.1cm × 6.1cm square was removed from the center of a PMMA sheet, facilitating direct coupling between the plastic scintillator and the EJ426 neutron screen.
-On the opposite side, the PMMA plate is closely attached to layers of high-density polyethylene (HDPE) of varying thicknesses for neutron moderation; this HDPE layer is not used during $\gamma$ source experiments.
-The neutron or $\gamma$ source is positioned on the other side of the setup as required by the experiment.
+Because the EJ426 neutron screen is thin and fragile, it was mechanically protected by sandwiching it between two transparent polymethyl methacrylate (PMMA) plates.
+A square opening of $6.1~cm \times 6.1~cm$ was machined in the center of one PMMA plate to allow direct coupling between the plastic scintillator and the EJ426 neutron screen.
+On the source-facing side, the PMMA plate was attached to high-density polyethylene (HDPE) layers of different thicknesses for neutron moderation; this HDPE layer was not used in the $\gamma$-source experiments.
+Depending on the measurement purpose, either a neutron source or a $\gamma$-ray source was placed on the opposite side of the detector assembly.